androidx/androidx/docs/faq.md

 ## Version FAQ {#version}

-### How are changes in dependency versions propagated?

-If you declare `api(project(":depGroupId"))` in your `build.gradle`, then the version change will occur automatically.
-While convienent, be intentional when doing so because this causes your library to have a direct dependency on the version in development.

-If you declare `api("androidx.depGroupId:depArtifactId:1.0.0")`, then the version change will need to be done manually and intentionally.
-This is considered best practice.

-### How does a library begin work on a new Minor version?

-Set the version to the next minor version, as an alpha.

-### How does a library ship an API reference documentation bugfix?

-Developers obtain API reference documentation from two sources -- HTML docs on [d.android.com](https://d.android.com), which are generated from library release artifacts, and Javadoc from source JARs on Google Maven.

-As a result, documentation bug fixes should be held with other fixes until they can go through a normal release cycle.
-Critical (e.g. P0) documentation issues **may** result in a [bugfix](loaf.md#bugfix) release independent of other fixes.

 ### When does an alpha ship?

 For public releases, an alpha ships when the library lead believes it is ready.